lyzidiamond/lyzidiamond.github.com/content/_index.md

-I'm a documentation engineer and technical writer based in Brooklyn, NY.
+I'm a documentation engineer and technical writer with experience in developer relations, geospatial technology, and technical education.
+I like to write clear, kind docs that meet people where they are.

-I believe that **words are work**, but it's important work.
-Helping users succeed is done through clear, kind instructions that meet people where they are.
+Recently I've been diving back into building geospatial apps and modernizing some old projects for our new AI-enabled world.
+I recently wrote [Hazard Viewer](https://github.com/lyzidiamond/hazard-viewer), a web app for assessing natural hazard risks in the United States based on FEMA data and Claude AI.
+I've also been updating old projects like [Centroids as a Service](https://github.com/lyzidiamond/centroids), a wrapper around Shapely that transforms GeoJSON features into centroids.

 <!-- The rest of the content on the homepage lives in menu.toml -->